Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Introduction

 \section{Introduction}

-Recently, deep reinforcement learning (RL) has been very successful in many complex environments such as the Arcade Learning Environment (\hyperlink{Bellemare, 2013}{Bellemare et al., 2013}) and Go (\hyperlink{Silver, 2016}{Silver et al., 2016}).
-Deep Q-Network(DQN) algorithm (\hyperlink{Mnih, 2015}{Mnih et al., 2015}) with the help of experience replay (\hyperlink{Lin, 1991}{Lin, 1991 \& 1992}) enjoys a more stable and sample-efficient learning process, and so is able to achieve super-human performances on many tasks.
-Unlike simple online reinforcement learning, the use of experience replay with random sampling is known to break down the strong ties between correlated transitions.
-Also, experience replay allows transitions to be reused multiple times throughout the training process.

-Although DQN has shown impressive achievements, it is still impractical in terms of data efficiency.
-To achieve a human-level performance in the Arcade Learning Environment, DQN requires 200 million frames of experience for training, which is approximately 39 days of game play in real time.
-Recall that it usually takes no more than a couple of hours for a skilled human player to get used to such games.
-In this sense, we notice that there is still a tremendous gap between the learning process of a human and that of a deep reinforcement learning agent.
-This problem is even more crucial in environments such as autonomous driving, where we cannot risk many trials and errors due to the high cost of samples.
+Deep reinforcement learning (DRL) has been successful in many complex environments such as the Arcade Learning Environment \cite{Bellemare2013} and Go \cite{Silver2016}.
+Despite DRL's impressive achievements, it is still impractical in terms of sample efficiency.
+To achieve human-level performance in the Arcade Learning Environment, Deep $Q$-Network (DQN) \cite{Mnih2015} requires 200 million frames of experience for training which corresponds to 39 days of gameplay in real-time.
+Clearly, there is still a tremendous gap between the learning process of humans and that of deep reinforcement learning agents.
+This problem is even more crucial for tasks such as autonomous driving, where we cannot risk many trials and errors due to the high cost of samples.

-One of the reasons that DQN suffers from such low sample efficiency could be the sampling method over the replay memory.
-In many practical problems, the agent observes sparse and delayed reward signals.
-There are two problems when we sample one-step transitions uniformly at random from the replay memory. \textbf{(1)} We have a very low chance of sampling transitions with rewards for their sparsity.
-The transitions with rewards should always be updated, otherwise the agent cannot figure out which action maximizes its expected return in such situations. \textbf{(2)} In the early stages of training, when all values are initialized to zero, there is no point in updating values of one-step transitions with zero rewards if the values of future transitions with nonzero rewards have not been updated yet.
+One of the reasons why DQN suffers from such low sample efficiency is the sampling method from the replay memory.
+In many practical problems, an RL agent observes sparse and delayed rewards.
+There are two main problems when we sample one-step transitions uniformly at random. \textbf{(1)} We have a low chance of sampling a transition with a reward for its sparsity.
+The transitions with rewards should always be updated to assign credits for actions that maximize the expected return. \textbf{(2)} In the early stages of training when all values are initialized to zero, there is no point in updating values of one-step transitions with zero rewards if the values of future transitions with nonzero rewards have not been updated yet.
 Without the future reward signals propagated, the sampled transition will always be trained to return a zero value.